-Agendas will be made available to view at least five working days before the relevant planning sub-committee.
+Agendas will be made available to view at least 5 working days before the relevant planning sub-committee.

 The Planning Sub-Committee meeting agendas and other information can be found on the Planning Sub Committee page.

-If you wish to address the Planning Sub-Committee you must advise the Council by 12noon on the working day immediately prior to the Sub-Committee meeting (for a Monday meeting this would be by 12noon on the Friday prior to the Sub-Committee).
+If you wish to address the Planning Sub-Committee you must advise the Council by 12noon on the working day immediately before the Sub-Committee meeting (for a Monday meeting this would be by 12 noon on the Friday before the Sub-Committee).

-- Persons interested in addressing the Committee in relation to an application on the agenda should contact the Committee secretariat on 020 8489 2919
+- Persons interested in addressing the Committee in relation to an application on the agenda should contact the Committee secretariat:

-The number of speakers will usually be limited to two speaking in favour of the application and two speaking against the application, with a time limit of three minutes for each speaker: ie a maximum of six minutes.
-Please be advised that speaking slots will be allocated on a strictly first come first served basis.
-The applicant is allowed up to six minutes to reply to objections.
-At the Chair’s discretion the number of speakers and the time allowed may be increased for larger, more complex or controversial cases.
+The number of speakers will usually be limited to 2 speaking in favour of the application and 2 speaking against the application, with a time limit of 3 minutes for each speaker: ie a maximum of 6 minutes.
+Please be advised that speaking slots will be allocated on a strictly first-come, first-served basis.
+The applicant is allowed up to 6 minutes to reply to objections.
+At the Chair’s discretion, the number of speakers and the time allowed may be increased for larger, more complex or controversial cases.